MatthewCorney/xicor/README.md

 - scipy

 # Usage
-The function takes three parameters: xvec= x vector or list of values yvec = secondary vector of values method = either "permutation" or a "asymptotic", default "asymptotic"
+The function (xicor) takes three parameters: xvec= x vector or list of values yvec = secondary vector of values method = either "permutation" or a "asymptotic", default "asymptotic"